marcinwol/zfupload/README.txt

 ABOUT
 ======

-Example application demonstrating usage of Zend_ProgressBar and jquery.progressbar for monitoring progress of file uploads in Zend Framework 1.11.3.
+Example Zend Framework application demonstrating usage of Zend_ProgressBar and jquery progressbar (http://t.wits.sg/jquery-progress-bar/) for monitoring progress of file uploads in Zend Framework 1.11.3.

 INSTALATION